Rossnowlagh: Amenities

 The main amenity is the extensive beach which is frequented by walkers, joggers, sunbathers, surfers, windsurfers, kite-surfers, doggers and swimmers, and is accessible by car via 3 ramps.
-There is about 3 km (2 miles) of wide sandy beach although it is possible to walk several more kilometres further along the shore and all the way to Murvagh Beach.There is a children's playground at the main car park constructed in 2022.
+There is about 3 km (2 miles) of wide sandy beach although it is possible to walk several more kilometres further along the shore and all the way to Murvagh Beach.
+A children's playground was constructed at the main car park in 2022.

 The Sandhouse Hotel is located adjacent to the beach, with a 'surfers bar' attached.
 Overlooking the beach and on the cliff is the Smuggler's Creek Inn restaurant and bar, and there are several shops in the area, along with a post office and shop near the Franciscan Friary as well as The Thatch Tea House nearby.

-The Franciscan Friary is located up from the southern end of the beach.
-The Friary has a visitor centre and contains the Donegal Historical Society Museum which houses a small collection including stone age flints and old Irish musical instruments.
-The friary also has gardens that are open to visitors.
+A Franciscan Friary is located up from the southern end of the beach.
+While there had been 500 years of Franciscan history in Donegal, this the link was broken in the mid-19th century.
+However, the Franciscan order re-established itself in County Donegal when new friary buildings were built in Rossnowlagh in the early 1950s.
+The friary has a visitor centre and contains the Donegal Historical Society Museum which houses a small collection including stone age flints and old Irish musical instruments.
+There are also gardens which are open to visitors.

 To the southwest further along the cliffs, in the distance stands the ruined Kilbarron Castle which is accessible via Creevy.